Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 2.1 Eyeball

-2. 2 Retina, structure, functions
+2. 2 Retina of the eye, structure, functions

-Retina, or retina, retina- the innermost of the three membranes of the eyeball, adjacent to the choroid along its entire length up to the pupil; - the peripheral part of the visual analyzer, its thickness is 0.4 mm.
+Retina, or retina, retina- the innermost of the three membranes of the eyeball, adjacent to the choroid along its entire length up to the pupil, - the peripheral part of the visual analyzer, its thickness is 0.4 mm.

 Retinal neurons are the sensory part of the visual system that perceives light and color signals from the outside world.